Junpai D60

-The Junpai D60 is a Subcompact crossover produced by Junpai, a sub-brand of FAW Group.
+The Junpai D60 is a subcompact crossover SUV produced by Junpai, a sub-brand of FAW Group.

 Overview

 The Junpai (骏派) brand was launched in 2014, and it is a new brand of First Auto Works (FAW) with the Junpai D60 as their first car.
 Formerly known as the FAW Xiali T102, the Junpai D60 was originally planned to be a new product of the FAW Xiali brand, until the FAW Xiali brand was discontinued and replaced by the Junpai brand.
 The Junpai D60 received a facelift in 2017 for the 2018 model year featuring revised front and rear end designs.